golovewkin/python-apps/README.md

+## python apps

-# python-weather
+# weather app

-This is a pet project.
 It allows a user to get the weather in the specific town